Frequently Asked Questions

 Philadelphia, PA 19255

 If your tax situation is complex, seek the aid of a professional tax preparer.
-Unfortunately, there are relatively few preparers who have experience in preparing returns for foreign nationals.
+Unfortunately, there are relatively few preparers who have experience in returns for foreign nationals.
 Be sure to ask prospective preparers if they are familiar with Form 1040NR and the rules applicable to F-1 and J-1 visa holders.
 Do not engage a preparer who is not.
 The professional designations of "Certified Public Accountant" or "Enrolled Agent" are indications of a preparer's competency, but are not guarantees.
 Most tax preparers charge on a per hour basis rather than a fixed fee.
 If a preparer will not state an exact fee in advance, you should at least be told the maximum amount that you might have to pay.
 Even if you are planning to hire a preparer, it's best to learn as much as you can on your own.

-The first thing you must do is to determine whether you are a resident, a nonresident, or a dual status alien for tax purposes.
+The first thing you must do is to determine whether you are a resident, a nonresident, or a dual-status alien for tax purposes.
 These titles do not relate to your immigration status.
 Even though you are a citizen of another country, you might still be considered a U.S. resident for U.S. tax purposes.
 This is an important first step because it determines whether you must file, what form to file, and whether you are eligible for treaty benefits.
 The first few pages of IRS Publication 519 explain how to determine your residency status.

-If you determine that you are a nonresident or dual status alien, all the information you will probably need to complete your nonresident return is contained in two U.S. Internal Revenue Service booklets and the instructions to Form 1040NR or 1040NR-EZ.
+If you determine that you are a nonresident or a dual-status alien, most information you will need to complete your nonresident return is contained in two U.S. Internal Revenue Service booklets and the instructions to forms 1040NR or 1040NR-EZ.
 The IRS booklets are Publication 519 (U.S. Tax Guide for Aliens) and Publication 901 (U.S. Tax Treaties).
 If you are a resident of Canada, you will also find Publication 597 (Information on the United States-Canada Income Tax Treaty) helpful.
 All of this material can be obtained from the IRS Web site at Forms and Publications.
 Here is a complete list of all the forms and publications you should need.

 • Form 1040NR and Instructions or Form 1040NR-EZ and Instructions